muhrusdi/SwiftGoogleTranslateAPI/README.md

 ### Using Graphiti

-Add Graphiti to your `Package.swift`
+Add SwiftGoogleTranslateAPI to your `Package.swift`

 ```swift
 import PackageDescription